jaketoolson/firecards/README.md

 I've made this a public repository to allow others whom indicated interest in PG - watch progress.

-Yup, JQM and PhoneGap - the not-so-awesome combination, but it works for this.
+*Yup, JQM and PhoneGap - the not-so-awesome combination, but it works for this*.

 -----

 ### TODO *(as of July 5, 2013)*:
 - Implement Cordova's db/storage api.
 - Create methods for retrieving **actual** data from local db/storage.
 - Create appropriate doesnt-look-like-jqm-theme.
 - Add user tools-per-card (favorite/forgot/star/help).
 - Create Help/About pages.
+- more to come